-Deadly won’t be the most exciting book you ever read, but I found it plenty engaging.
+Deadly by Julie Chibbaro won’t be the most exciting book you ever read, but I found it plenty engaging.
 This story of trying to track down typhoid fever is part historical fiction, part detective novel.

 Books like this make me think of the best teachers and professors I had, that used real books (both fiction and non-fiction), rather than textbooks.
 And a book that deals with both history and science?
 Sign me up.